thienkieu/Tip/README.md

 # Maintaince:
  1. Define task must do to system run such as system need holiday to work, we need update it manulay.
 	Ex: we must extend verify PTO day if it at holidy or dateoff.
+ 2. Tracking all page of website, when deploy new website we know what page should redirect or not.

 # Reactjs: